 One of the main reasons I personally love cinema is because it transports me to a world outside of my own.
 One of the ways it does that best is by manipulating sounds.
 I don’t know about you, but when I open a door at home, it does not sound like it does in the movies.
 And my footsteps are not nearly as epic.
 Foley artists bring the most mundane tasks to life.
 So, what is a Foley artist and what do they do?

 What is Foley?

 Who and what is a Foley artist?

 One of the coolest jobs in the industry that requires a deep knowledge of sound, music, and rhythm belongs to artists in charge of "Foley."
-Sound is extremely important in creating an immersive experience for the audience — our focus is on the visuals but the sound makes them real.
+Sound design is extremely important in creating an immersive experience for the audience — our focus is on the visuals but the sound makes them real.

 FOLEY ARTIST DEFINITION

 What is a Foley artist?

 A Foley artist is a person who re-creates sounds for film, video, and other media in post-production to enhance audio quality.
 They replace sounds that cannot properly be recorded on set.
 Foley studios have viewing screens, and props, as well as recording equipment to record sounds as they watch the film.
 These sounds include anything from the swishing of clothing, the breaking of glass, footsteps, or squeaking doors.

 They use a variety of props to create specific sounds.
 Footsteps are created by the artist putting on a certain kind of shoe and walking on the appropriate surface (e.g., wood floors, asphalt, grass).
 Foley artists also re-record poor quality sounds from the initial set recording, which ends up being most of the sounds you hear in a film.